-Ask just about any guide what the best way to fill a limit of pheasants is and he’ll likely tell you good shooting.
-If you kill 75% of the roosters flushed, it only takes 4 flushes to fill a limit.
+Ask just about any pheasant hunting guide what the best way to fill a limit of pheasants is and he’ll likely tell you good shooting.
+If you kill 75% of the roosters flushed, it only takes 4 – 6 flushes to fill a limit (depending on the state your hunting).
 On the other hand, if you’re shooting just 50%, it takes six rooster flushes.
 Shoot worse than that and the numbers keep going higher.
-It’s a lot easier to be more successful in the field if you shoot well.
-Here are a few tips for better shooting.
+It’s a lot easier to be more successful in the pheasant fields if you shoot well.
+Here are a few tips for better pheasant shooting.

 I always get a kick out of hunters who spend thousands on travel, dogs, guns, and everything else that goes into a hunt only to skimp on ammunition.
 Some hunters will hit the fields with target loads.
 With everything you have invested in a hunt, an extra $20 on top shelf ammunition is a drop in the bucket.
 You can’t control many of the factors that lead to a successful hunt.
 Good ammunition is one element of the hunt you can control.

 Practice, Practice, Practice

 This might seem obvious but there is a difference between practicing with a goal in mind and just blowing through a box of shells on the trap range.
 Try shooting clay targets from a variety of distances to learn how to effectively range birds.
 Deer hunters, especially archers, base all of their shots on distance.
 The effective range of a pheasant hunter isn’t much different than that of a bow hunter.
 Knowing how your ballistics perform at different distances will help put more birds in your vest.
 Repetition is very important for better wing-shooting and trap is great for building repetition.
 But to master crossing shots, shoot some skeet, five stand, or sporting clays as well.